nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by double-clicking the jar file<br>
       Expected: The most recent window size and location is retained.

 1. Exit Application